ppezzull/zkMed/memory-bank/projectbrief.md

 ## 🎯 Project Vision

 **zkMed** is a streamlined Web3 healthcare platform that enables privacy-preserving medical claims processing using cutting-edge technologies including vlayer WebProofs/MailProofs, thirdweb authentication, Aave V3 pooling infrastructure, and native Mantle USD (mUSD) integration for simplified, reliable operations.
-Built for deployment on Mantle blockchain as part of [The Cookathon](https://www.cookathon.dev/) hackathon.
+Built for deployment on Mantle blockchain as part of [The Cookathon](https://www.cookathon.dev/) hackathon with **containerized Dockploy deployment and live demo environment**.

 ---